modeset/-deprecated-utensils/WIP.md

 # Todo

 ## WIP
-- Cleanup the fixtures for more semantic markup
-- Refactor progress bar (slider) to use ARIA attributes
 - Manage focus states around all utensils
 - Add basic behaviors for ARIA
 - Look at making the sass files use abstract elements (placeholders)